How to Negotiate Your Debt

 Debt has always been easier to create than it is to undo.
-The system isn’t exactly rigged, but a lot of time, effort, and money are spent in the pursuit of your precious dollars and cents.
-So if you look up one day to find that your debt is simply more than you can manage, you’re not alone.
+If you look up one day to find that your debt is simply more than you can manage, you’re not alone.

 Now, when it comes time to repay your debts, your first thought may be, “Do I really have to pay all of this back?”

 It is possible to negotiate down certain debts, but there are a lot of conditions to consider.
 Here's what you should know:

 Accounts in good standing are difficult to negotiate

 Your credit card company is very unlikely to offer to forgive any amount of your debt, especially if your accounts are current.
 Same goes for most lenders, especially when the loan is secured with real property (like a house or a car).
 There's really no incentive to let you pay less than what you owe.

 If you're struggling with your payments, some creditors may be able to offer some form of short-term hardship program, and some may even be able to reduce your interest rate if you make the request, but if you’re hoping to get your debt reduced or completely absolved, there's not much chance of that happening.